SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/provision-sp-assets-from-package.md

 - Make sure you define a **unique GUID** for the `id` property in the `feature` property.
 - You can technically have multiple features in the package because the `features` property is an array.
 However, this isn't recommended.
 - **elements.xml** is referenced under `elementManifests` so that it's properly packaged for the feature definition as an element manifest file.
-- You can have multiple **element.xml** files in the definition, and they would be executed in the order they're mentioned in the JSON definition.
-Typically, you should avoid using multiple **element.xml** files because this adds unnecessary complexity.
-You can define all needed assets in a single **element.xml** file.
+- You can have multiple **elements.xml** files in the definition, and they would be executed in the order they're mentioned in the JSON definition.
+Typically, you should avoid using multiple **elements.xml** files because this adds unnecessary complexity.
+You can define all needed assets in a single **elements.xml** file.

 ## Deploy and test asset provisioning